 Cloud-native applications must be able to communicate with external parties.
 Some APIs might be exposed over HTTP, while others use REST.
 For example, an ecommerce store may have multiple microservices, with each microservice communicating with its back-end core microservice.

 Cloud-native development is a modern architectural style built for dynamic environments.
 It combines loosely coupled services called microservices.
 These are packaged as containers and run in container orchestration systems.
 They are auto-scalable, allowing for a flexible environment and automatic scaling in and out.

 Most large-scale use cases of cloud-native architecture involve exposing business capabilities as APIs.
 This enables external parties to discover and consume these capabilities.
-In addition, exposing APIs can be used as a monetization mechanism.
+In addition, exposing APIs can be used as a monetization mechanism through a billing system.